 - Developing appropriate goals and objectives for forest ecosystems

 Additionally, you will learn about topics such as scarcity, the aesthetic benefits of forests, biological diversity, and gain foundational skills that will prepare you to work in any forest environment.

 The natural resource stewardship degree requires completion of 30 credits, including 14 credits of required core coursework, 9 credits in the focus area (forest sciences), and 7 credits of electives.
-This is a coursework-only degree and does not require completion of a thesis.
+This is a coursework-intensive degree and does not require completion of a thesis.

-Specialization Option: Forest Sciences
+Specialization Courses: Forest Sciences